FoodDeliveryROBOT1/robot_source/README.md

+## Project About the Motion Planning, Control, Localization, and Mapping

 Robot Run command:
 Open the first terminal
 - **Launch robot communicate with Motor Driver via CanBus communication, robot localization and turn on the Ydlidar:**